Paradoxical behavior in Collatz sequences: Computational results

 We emphasize that most of the results presented in this section are only valid when using the function $T$ defined in \eqref{eq:T}, unless otherwise stated.

 \begin{remark} When restricting to sequences starting and ending at odd integers, we obtain the same set of paradoxical sequences with most of the formalisms in use.
-For this reason, we always provide the number of those particular sequences having any given admissible length. \end{remark}
+For this reason, we will mention the number of these particular sequences of any given length. \end{remark}

-First, we conducted a computational search for all paradoxical sequences whose starting integer is greater than 2 and at most equal to $10^9$.
-We found exactly 593 such sequences and provide in Table \ref{tab:paradox} a summary of the numerical results.
+First, we conducted a computational search for all paradoxical sequences whose starting integer is at most $10^9$.
+We found exactly 593 such sequences and provide in Table \ref{tab:paradox} a summary of the numerical results (see Appendix \ref{ap:comp_data} for an exhaustive list).
 Only seven pairs $(j,q)$ occur, leading to five distinct ratios $\frac{q}{j}$ which are mostly (lower) convergents or semiconvergents of the continued fraction expansion of $\frac{\log 2}{\log 3}$.
 Therefore, the corresponding coefficients $C=\frac{3^q}{2^j}$ are close to 1 and the relation

-always holds.
-Observe that those properties can be falsified if we omit the condition $n>2$ when starting from $n$ (e.g., for $n=2$, $j=8$ and $q=4$).